duthied/Free-Friendika/doc/Config.md

 ### Configuration location

-The `config` directory holds key configuration files:
+The `config` directory holds key configuration files and can have different config files.

-- `defaults.config.php` holds the default values for all the configuration keys that can only be set in `local.config.php`.
-- `settings.config.php` holds the default values for some configuration keys that are set through the admin settings page.
+All of them have to end with `.config.php` and must not include `-sample` in their name.

+Some examples of common known configuration files:
 - `local.config.php` holds the current node custom configuration.
 - `addon.config.php` is optional and holds the custom configuration for specific addons.

 Addons can define their own default configuration values in `addon/[addon]/config/[addon].config.php` which is loaded when the addon is activated.

+### Static Configuration location

+The `static` directory holds the codebase default configurations files.
+They must not be changed by users, because they can get changed from release to release.

+Currently, the following configurations are included:
+- `defaults.config.php` holds the default values for all the configuration keys that can only be set in `local.config.php`.
+- `settings.config.php` holds the default values for some configuration keys that are set through the admin settings page.

 #### Migrating from .htconfig.php to config/local.config.php